Beit She'an: Geography

 Beit She'an's location has always been strategically significant, due to its position at the junction of the Jordan River Valley and the Jezreel Valley, essentially controlling access from Jordan and the inland to the coast, as well as from Jerusalem and Jericho to the Galilee.

 Beit She'an is situated on Highway 90, the north–south road which runs the length of the eastern edge of Israel and the West Bank.
 The city stretches over an area of 7 square kilometers with a substantial national park in the north of the city.
 Beit She'an has a population of 20,000.

 Today the town is under the administration of the Emek HaMa'ayanot Regional Council.

 Climate

 Beit She'an has a hot semi-arid climate, with mild, rainy winters and very hot, dry summers.
 Beit She'an is one of the hottest cities in Israel, due to its location in Beit She'an valley, which is part of the Jordan Valley.
-The annual precipitation is 305 mm, which make it the driest city in Northern Israel.
+The annual precipitation is 305 mm, making it the driest city in Northern Israel.
 The cause of the relative aridity is the location in the rain shadow of the Samaria mountains and Mount Gilboa, which blocks some of the rain from reaching the area.